TheresaLui/SelfHelpContent_v2/articles/partnercenter/account-upload-verification-doc.md

 ## **Recommended Steps**

- **Accepted forms of Proof:**
+ ###**Accepted forms of Proof**

  **Business Verification:business registration form, business charter or articles of incorporation.
 Examples:**

-   -  Articles of incorporation, memorandum of association, or any similar company formation document.
+   -  Articles of incorporation, memorandum of association, or any similar company formation document
-   -  Securities and Exchange Commission Form 10-K, or equivalent filing.
+   -  Securities and Exchange Commission Form 10-K, or equivalent filing
-   -  Annual report.
+   -  Annual report
    -  A stock ledger.
-   -  Bank account related document.
+   -  Bank account related document
-   -  Tax-related document.
+   -  Tax-related document
-   -  The partnership agreement and registration documents with the names of partners.
+   -  The partnership agreement and registration documents with the names of partners
-   -  Sole proprietorship registration documents, which indicate the ownership of the entity.
+   -  Sole proprietorship registration documents, which indicate the ownership of the entity
-   -  The franchise purchase agreement.
+   -  The franchise purchase agreement
-   -  Purchase orders.
+   -  Purchase orders
-   -  Invoices.
+   -  Invoices
-   -  Bills of lading.
+   -  Bills of lading
    -  Contract

 **Employment verification:**

    - domain registration
    - invoice